W W W . S H E L L E Y L E A C H . C O M

 This observation underscores a crucial point about our curiosity—it can sometimes lead to unintentional harm.
 While it's natural to want to connect with these artifacts, it’s essential to consider the impact of our actions and encourage more respectful engagement with these cultural treasures, ensuring they can be appreciated by future generations.

-Although I don’t consider myself a conservation artist, my projects and artwork are often deeply intertwined with important issues.
+My projects and artwork are often deeply intertwined with important issues.

 I think some of this happens by happenstance; it’s inevitable that there will be some human impact when we’re out in nature that can be concerning.